-Why it Works: "Spider-Man: Far from Home's" Timely and Terrifying New Villain
+"Spider-Man: Far from Home" Introduces a Timely and Terrifying Villain to the MCU

-The sparkle of summer fireworks lit up the sky earlier this month, and when it comes to the always exciting world of storytelling, the spectacle is just getting started.
+The sparkle of summer fireworks lit up the sky earlier this month, and when it comes to the always exciting world of moviegoing, the spectacle is just getting started.

-Yes, we’ve had a few duds already this summer, (X-Men: Dark Phoenix and MIB: International) but we’ve also been gifted the surprisingly wonderful Toy Story 4, Rocketman, and the long-awaited third season of Stranger Things.
+Yes, we’ve had a few duds already this summer, (X-Men: Dark Phoenix and MIB: International to name a few) but we’ve also been gifted a few surprisingly wonderful treats in Toy Story 4, Rocketman, and the long-awaited third season of Stranger Things.
 And we still have The Lion King, Quentin Tarantino’s Once Upon a Time in Hollywood, and the second installment of IT on the way.

-Spoiler alert: even though the movie has been out for a week and I intentionally waited as long as I could before releasing this post, if you haven’t seen it already and don’t want anything spoiled, turn away and come back after you’ve seen Spider-Man: Far from Home.
+SPOILER ALERT: even though the movie has been out for a week and I intentionally waited as long as I could before releasing this post, if you haven’t seen it already and don’t want anything spoiled, turn away and come back after you’ve seen Spider-Man: Far from Home.
 You’ve been warned!
-What follows are my perspectives on the movie and why I think Marvel Studios just gave us one of its mostly timely and terrifying villains to date.

 I want to clarify something to start.
 This is not going to be a traditional movie review.
-There are plenty of great reviews of Spider-Man: Far from Home out there, and while I do often review new book, TV, and movie releases, this summer I wanted to do something a little different.
+There are plenty of great reviews of Spider-Man: Far from Home out there, and while I do often review new books, TV shows, and movie releases, this summer I wanted to do something a little different.

 More than just a financial juggernaut, the Marvel Cinematic Universe has become one of the biggest film franchises of all time, and it’s not by accident.
-Yes, an assembly of iconic characters does help, but even great characters can be mired in bad story and mismanaged into a miserable film.
+Yes, an assembly of existing and iconic characters does help, but even great characters can be mired in bad storytelling and mismanaged into miserable films.
 We’ve seen this before.
-Thankfully Ironman and Marvel Studios changed the game in 2008, and they’ve managed to maintain and exceed even their own narrative expectations.
+Thankfully Ironman and Marvel Studios changed the game in 2008, and they’ve managed to maintain and exceed even their own narrative expectations ever since.

-Even though Avengers: Endgame was a spectacular conclusion to the Infinity Saga, Spider-Man: Far from Home serves as its effective denouement.
+Even though Avengers: Endgame was a spectacular conclusion to the Infinity Saga, Spider-Man: Far from Home ultimately had the task of serving as its effective denouement.

-If Tony Stark and Peter Parker are the bookends of the Infinity saga, Spider-Man: Far from Home is a beautiful semi-colon to what comes next in the MCU.
+If Tony Stark and Peter Parker are the bookends of the Infinity saga, Spider-Man: Far from Home should be seen as the semi-colon to what comes next in the MCU.

 It respectfully closes out the previous chapter of the larger story while hinting at a new era to come; and as we’re reminded in the mid-credits sequence of Far from Home, everything changes from here.